survivejs/webpack-book/manuscript/developing/01_getting_started.md

 {pagebreak}

 Next, you are going to need an entry point for the application.
-It uses `require` against the component and renders it through the DOM:
+It uses `import` against the component and renders it through the DOM:

 **app/index.js**